Translate:

 In 2025, Master Chen Bing was officially designated a National-Level Representative Inheritor of Intangible Cultural Heritage (Chen Family Taijiquan) (国家级非物质文化遗产代表性传承人 · 陈氏太极拳).
 This designation represents the highest level of national recognition granted by the People’s Republic of China for the preservation, transmission, and safeguarding of traditional culture.
 It affirms his role as a national guardian of Chen Family Taijiquan, entrusted with transmitting its authentic knowledge, skills, and cultural values to future generations.

 Beyond competition, Master Chen Bing has made enduring contributions to Taijiquan education, scholarship, and cultural transmission.
-He has authored and produced authoritative instructional materials on Chen Family Taijiquan forms, push-hands, and martial applications, and has developed refined training systems such as Chen Family Harmonized Thirteen Postures and Chen Family Relaxation Practice (Fang Song Gong), preserving classical principles while meeting contemporary training needs.
+He has authored and produced authoritative instructional materials on Chen Family Taijiquan forms, push-hands, and martial applications, and has developed refined training systems such as Chen Family Harmony 13-Form and Chen Family Relaxation Practice (Fang Song Gong), preserving classical principles while meeting contemporary training needs.

 1990